Jessie At Home

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-Get spooky with this free Halloween crochet pattern for the In Stitches Scarf.
+Inside: Get spooky with this free Halloween crochet pattern for the In Stitches Scarf.
 Stay warm and show off your Halloween spirit all October long!

-• If you’d like to chat with other crocheters, join the CAL Central Crochet Facebook group, or visit this thread in the CAL Central Ravelry group.
+The In Stitches Scarf was originally part of the 2021 Halloween CAL with CAL Central Crochet.
+To learn more join the CAL Central Crochet Facebook group, or visit this thread in the CAL Central Ravelry group.

 Pin